-Upon conversion of the debentures, we will pay cash in lieu of issuing shares of our class A common stock with respect to an amount up to the principal amount of debentures converted and shares of our class A common stock with respect to the conversion value in excess thereof.
-Therefore, holders of the debentures may receive no shares of our class A common stock or fewer shares than the number into which their debentures are convertible.
+Upon any conversion of the debentures, we will pay cash in lieu of issuing shares of our class A common stock with respect to an amount up to the principal amount of debentures converted.
+We retain the right to satisfy any remaining conversion obligation, in whole or part, in cash or in additional shares of class A common stock, based upon a predetermined formula.
+Therefore, upon conversion, holders of the debentures may not receive any shares of our class A common stock, or may receive fewer shares than the number into which their debentures would then currently be convertible.

-Upon conversion of the debentures, we will pay cash in lieu of issuing shares of our common stock with respect to an amount up to the principal amount of debentures converted and shares of our class A common stock with respect to the conversion value in excess thereof, based on a daily conversion value (as defined herein) calculated based on a proportionate basis for each day of the 20 trading day conversion period.
+Upon any conversion of the debentures, we will pay cash in lieu of issuing shares of our common stock with respect to an amount up to the principal amount of debentures converted.
+We retain the right to satisfy any remaining conversion obligation, in whole or part, in cash or in additional shares of our class A common stock with respect to the conversion value in excess thereof, based on a daily conversion value (as defined herein) calculated based on a proportionate basis for each day of the 20 trading day conversion period.
 See "Description of the Debentures-Conversion Rights-Conversion Procedures-Settlement Upon Conversion."
 Accordingly, upon conversion of debentures, holders may not receive any shares of our class A common stock.
 In addition, because of the 20 trading day calculation period, in certain cases, settlement will be delayed until at least the 26th trading day following the related conversion date.
 See "Description of Debentures-Conversion Rights-Conversion Procedures-Settlement Upon Conversion."
-Moreover, upon conversion of the debentures, you may receive fewer proceeds than expected because the price of our class A common stock may decrease (or not appreciate as much as you may expect) between the conversion date and the day the settlement amount of your debentures is determined.
-Further, our liquidity may be reduced upon conversion of the debentures.
+Moreover, upon conversion of the debentures, you may receive less proceeds than expected because the price of our class A common stock may decrease (or not appreciate as much as you may expect) between the conversion date and the day the settlement amount of your debentures is determined.
+Further, as a result of cash payments, our liquidity may be reduced upon conversion of the Debentures.
 In addition, in the event of our bankruptcy, insolvency or certain similar proceedings during the conversion period (as defined under "Description of the Debentures-Conversion Rights-Conversion Procedures-Settlement Upon Conversion"), there is a risk that a bankruptcy court may decide a holder's claim to receive such cash and/or shares could be subordinated to the claims of our creditors as a result of such holder's claim being treated as an equity claim in bankruptcy.

-The conditional conversion feature of the debentures could result in your receiving less than the value of the class A common stock into which a debenture is convertible.
+The conditional conversion feature of the debentures could result in your receiving less than the value of the class A common stock into which a debenture would otherwise be convertible.

-The debentures are convertible into cash and, if applicable, shares of our class A common stock only if specified conditions are met.
-If these conditions are not met, you will not be able to convert your debentures, and you may not be able to receive the value of the class A common stock into which the debentures would otherwise be convertible.
+At certain times, the debentures are convertible into cash and, if applicable, shares of our class A common stock only if specified conditions are met.
+If these conditions are not met, you will not be able to convert your debentures at that time, and, upon a later conversion, you may not be able to receive the value of the class A common stock into which the debentures would otherwise have been convertible had such conditions been met.